SIGCSE Virtual 2026

 Eligibility

-An application for a doctoral consortium should be a single PDF consisting of two sections:
+An application for a doctoral consortium should be a single PDF on EasyChair (https://easychair.org/conferences/?conf=sigcsev2026) consisting of two sections:

 Section 1

 A two-page research description (the extended abstract) covering central aspects of your PhD work (ACM Template must be used).
 Only one author should be named in this description: the candidate applying for participation in the DC.
-If accepted, an abstract will be published in the proceedings of the SIGCSE Virtual and should therefore be written to a high standard.
+If accepted, you will revise this two-page research description with feedback from the DC chairs, and it will be published in the proceedings of the SIGCSE Virtual.

 For more details on the formatting of this part, see the Submission Templates section below.